A person standing in front of a wall of mirrors

 Projection can have profound effects on personal relationships.
 It can create conflict and distance between individuals, and it can cause misunderstandings and miscommunications.
 When we project our emotions onto others, we are often unable to see things from their point of view, leading to further discord.

-See also How to Mount Tv in a Tight Space
+See also How to Mount a Tv No Studs

 Furthermore, projection can also lead to a lack of trust in personal relationships.
 When we project our own insecurities onto our partner or friend, we may become suspicious of their actions or intentions, even if they have done nothing wrong.
 This can create a toxic cycle of mistrust and defensiveness.